-During the year, the Group provided for an impairment in respect of one of its associates.
+During the year, the Group provided for impairment in respect of its associates.
 The impairment is calculated as the difference between fair value less cost of disposal and the carrying value.
-Fair value less cost of disposal is determined using market multiples.
+Fair value less cost of disposal is determined using market multiples and historical dividend yield and payout ratios.